Guide summary

 | Sony WH-1000XM4 | Best upper mid-range ANC value path | Older but still excellent ANC, long battery life, and frequent value positioning below the top tier. | Call mic performance is not as strong as newer models. |

-| Anker Soundcore Space Q45 | Best mid-range value | Strong ANC and battery life for its value tier, with app controls and broad mainstream access context. | Build, microphone, and sound refinement trail Sony/Bose. |
+| Anker Soundcore Space Q45 | Best mid-range value | Strong ANC and battery life for what it costs, with app controls and broad mainstream access context. | Build, microphone, and sound refinement trail Sony/Bose. |

 | Sennheiser HDB 630 | Best sound-first ANC pick | Better for listeners who care about balance and detail as much as isolation. | ANC shoppers who only care about maximum silence may prefer Sony/Bose. |